manjotsodhi1995/bloomberg-quint-game/README.md

 To start the Application:

+* Clone the repository in the required folder of your machine : https://github.com/manjotsodhi1995/bloomberg-quint-game.git
+* Get inside the folder by running the command ` cd bloomberg-quint-game ` and run the below commands in the sequence
 * Install the dependencies (via `yarn install` or `npm install`)
 * Compile Assets: `npm run compile`
 * Start the webserver: `npm start`